JGCRI/pygcam/pygcam/docs/source/gcamtool.rst

 ===============

 The gcamtool.py script organizes GCAM workflow functionality into a single script with sub-commands.
-The sub-commands are implemented via plug-ins, so new sub-commands are easily added.
+The sub-commands are implemented via :doc:`plug-ins <plugin>`, so new sub-commands are easily added.

 Command-line usage is described below.